 Blogger for SEO

 With Blogger, you can take several steps to optimize your blog for search engines.
-You can customize your permalinks, add keywords to your post and page titles, add headers, optimize the alt text of your images, hide pages from searches, and tell search engines not to follow certain links
+You can customize your permalinks, add keywords to your post and page titles, add headers, optimize the alt text of your images, hide pages from searches, and tell search engines not to follow certain links.

 WordPress for SEO

-If you don’t have coding skills or aren’t familiar with SEO best practices, then you can download some of the most popular and advanced SEO tools from its plugin directory or third-party sites.
+If you don’t have coding skills or aren’t familiar with SEO best practices, you can download some of the most popular and advanced SEO tools from its plugin directory or third-party sites.

-For example, you can install the Yoast SEO plugin to simplify the process of optimizing your on-page SEO.
+For example, you can install the Yoast SEO plugin to simplify optimizing your on-page SEO.
 This plugin will offer suggestions for creating readable text, using your keywords, optimizing your meta descriptions and image alt text, and adding internal links.
 Other plugins will help you optimize your images, generate and update XML sitemaps in one click, integrate with Google Analytics, cache your site, and more to improve your technical SEO.

 Blogger vs. WordPress for Blogging

-Let’s consider the blogging features and layouts of each platform below to help you decide which is the right platform for you.
+Let’s consider the blogging features and layouts of each platform below to help you decide if you should go with Blogger or WordPress for your website.

 Blogger for Blogging